What is the preferred method to submit an application?

 If I applied in a previous year but was not funded, can I apply again?

-Yes, re-applications will be accepted from candidates who applied previously if their first faculty appointment was not received before 3/1/2014.
-The application must be for a different research project.
-For applicants who applied in 2018, they would be eligible to apply in the 2020 grant application cycle.
+Yes, re-applications will be accepted from candidates who applied previously if their first faculty appointment was not received before January 2016.
+The application should be for a different research project.

 To inquire, contact Shandra Koler, Senior Program Officer at email@example.com.

 The research I propose in this application is my first brain tumor project.
 May I apply without a background in neuro-oncology research?

 Yes.
 There is great value in bringing other perspectives to bear on the complex questions relating to brain cancer.
 View the DSA Recipients on the website to see the diverse backgrounds and projects of our previous award winners.

 Does the proposed research project have to demonstrate new knowledge relating to causes, cure, or treatment of primary brain tumors?

 Do I have to be a citizen of the United States to apply for this award?

 No. There is no citizenship requirement, however, applicants must hold a faculty position at a non-profit academic or research institution in the United States or Canada.

 My faculty appointment will become effective soon after the application deadline.
 May I still apply?